How to Clean up Your Name and Improve Your Personal Online Reputation

 Figure out what you want that new reputation to be.
 What do you want people to associate you with?
 What should be the first word that pops into their head when they think about you?

 Make sure that you have a clear vision of what you want to be.
-This shapes your entire plan for so that you can clean up your reputation.
+This shapes your entire plan so that you can clean up your reputation on internet search engines.

 Get Pumped for Your New Personal Online Reputation

-The possibilities are endless, and you have the creatively and grit to get started and clean up your name online.
+The possibilities are endless, and you have the creativily and grit to get started and clean up your name online.

 If you don't have passion behind the reputation you're trying to build, you won't get very far.
 This point brings us to the idea of being "fake."